lowleveldesign/debug-recipes/etw/wpr/wpr.exe.md

 To completely turn off wpr logging run: `wpr -cancel`.

+### Profiling using custom profiles

+Start tracing:

+    wpr.exe -start GeneralProfile -start Audio -start circular-audio-glitches.wprp!MediaProfile -filemode

+Stop tracing and save the results to a file (say, my-wpr-glitches.etl:)

+    wpr.exe -stop my-wpr-glitches.etl

+(Optional) if you want to cancel tracing:

+    wpr.exe -cancel

+(Optional) if you want to see whether tracing is currently active:

+    wpr.exe -status

 ### Profiling a system boot ###

 To collect general profile traces use: